-If you happen to be in Catalonia during this month, you’ll have a wide selection of events dedicated to some of the most traditional autumn products, from chestnuts to mushrooms to wine.
-October is the month to head to the woods and see the changing colours of the leaves.
+If you happen to be in October in Catalonia, you’ll have a wide selection of events dedicated to some of the most traditional autumn products, from chestnuts to mushrooms to wine.

 But that’s only the beginning!
 It’s also grape and rice harvesting time, and many people eagerly await the Castanyada (which literally means chestnut party).